Impressionism: Literature

 The term Impressionism has also been used to describe works of literature in which a few select details suffice to convey the sensory impressions of an incident or scene.
-Impressionist literature is closely related to Symbolism, with its major exemplars being Baudelaire, Mallarmé, Rimbaud, and Verlaine.
+Impressionist literature is closely related to Symbolism, with its major exemplars being Baudelaire, Stéphane Mallarmé, Rimbaud, and Verlaine.
 Authors such as Virginia Woolf, D.H.
 Lawrence, Henry James, and Joseph Conrad have written works that are Impressionistic in the way that they describe, rather than interpret, the impressions, sensations and emotions that constitute a character's mental life.
 Some literary scholars, such as John G. Peters, believe literary Impressionism is better defined by its philosophical stance than by any supposed relationship with Impressionist painting.